Raising the Flag on Iwo Jima: Incorrect identifications

 President Franklin D. Roosevelt, upon seeing Rosenthal's flag-raising photograph, saw its potential to use for the upcoming Seventh War Loan Drive to help fund the war effort.
 He then ordered the flag-raisers to be identified and sent to Washington, D.C. after the fighting on the island ended (March 26, 1945).

 Rosenthal did not take the names of those in the photograph.
 On April 7, Rene Gagnon was the first of the second "flag-raisers" to arrive in Washington, D.C.
 Using an enlargement of the photograph that did not show the faces of the flag-raisers, he named himself, Henry Hansen, Franklin Sousley, John Bradley and Michael Strank, as being in the photograph.
 He initially refused to name Ira Hayes, as Hayes did not want the publicity and threatened him with physical harm.
 However, upon being summoned to Marine headquarters and told that refusal to name the last flag-raiser was a serious crime, he identified the sixth flag-raiser as Hayes.

 President Roosevelt died on April 12, 1945.
 On April 19, Bradley (then on crutches) and Hayes arrived in Washington, D.C.
 On April 20, the three surviving second flag-raisers, identified then as Gagnon, Bradley, and Hayes, met President Truman in the White House.
 On May 9, during a ceremony at the nation's capitol, the three men raised the original second flag to initiate the bond tour which began on May 11 in New York City.
-On May 24, Hayes was taken off the tour due to problems caused by drinking alcohol and ordered back to his company and regiment which had returned to Hawaii.
+On May 24, Hayes was taken off the tour due to problems caused by drinking alcohol and ordered back to his regiment which had returned to Hawaii.
 Gagnon and Bradley completed the tour which ended on July 4 in Washington, D.C.
 The bond drive was a success, raising $26.3 billion, twice the tour's goal.